-The letter to the FTC is based on findings in a new report issued by the World Privacy Forum that shows that consumers may be better off calling or mailing for their federally mandated free credit report instead of going online for it.
+SAN DIEGO, CA, February 25, 2005.
+A new report issued today by the World Privacy Forum in advance of the March 1 rollout of free credit reports to Midwestern U.S. residents shows that consumers may be better off calling or mailing for their federally mandated free credit report instead of going online for it.

-For the report, researchers analyzed two areas: the official Web site, www.annualcreditreport.com, and they also looked for very close misspellings of the official site to see if any "phishing" or scam sites had been put online.
+Researchers analyzed two areas: the official Web site, www.annualcreditreport.com, and they also looked for very close misspellings of the official site to see if any "phishing" or scam sites had been put online.